-When I walked up to Momotaj’s home in the village of Dakkin Kadamtola, she was surrounded by 25 smallholder women and men farmers in her courtyard.
-This image alone was enough for me to understand how much the community values her leadership in bringing about positive changes in their lives by fighting together in addressing climatic vulnerabilities.
-This is not a common scenario in Bangladesh’s socio-cultural context, but there she is: Momotaj Begum, a 30-year-old Change Agent of climate-smart development, amongst farmers and her family – her husband, Enamul Haque (46), and daughters, Anny Akter (12) and Eshita Akter (6).
+When I walked up to Momotaj’s home in the village of Dakkin Kadamtola, Bangladesh, she was surrounded by 25 smallholder male and female farmers in her courtyard.
+This image alone is enough to understand how much the community values her leadership in bringing about positive changes in their lives by fighting together to address climatic vulnerabilities.

 But it wasn’t always like this for Momotaj.
 Momotaj came from a very poor family, where it was difficult for them to meet their basic needs, meaning that Momotaj couldn’t continue her studies after secondary school because she needed to help the family.

-Momotaj and her family live on the bank of the Dharola River, which steadily erodes the bank each and every year.
-She and her family live with the threats and repercussions of erosion vulnerability every day.
-Her family has 96 decimal (approx. 3,900 square metres) of cultivable land, which her husband uses to cultivate rice and vegetables using traditional methods.
-However, each year their crops have been damaged by repeated flash floods, droughts, long cold spells and dense fog.
+Momotaj and her family live on the bank of the Dharola River.
+The river steadily erodes the bank each and every year, and Momotaj and her family live with the threats and repercussions of erosion vulnerability every day.
+Her family has 96 decimal (approx. 3,900 square meters) of cultivable land, which her husband uses to cultivate rice and vegetables using traditional methods.
+However, each year their crops have been damaged by repeated flash floods, erosion, droughts, long cold spells and dense fog.

 This situation had been going on for years, until Momotaj decided to figure out how else she could support her family.

 “Luckily, CARE was working in our community to improve the resilience of rain-fed smallholder farmers to address climatic vulnerabilities.
 So I joined as a Farmer Field School [FFS] member with my husband and soon, with the help of CARE, I began working as a ‘Change Agent’ in our community and my life started to change,” Momotaj said.